 Georgia is another country located in the Caucasus region.
 Like Armenia’s dram, The Georgian lari has remained fairly stable despite its geographic proximity to laggards Turkey and Russia.

-Looking at a 10-year chart, the Georgian lari’s performance doesn’t seem great, falling from roughly 2.00 to the US dollar to well-above 3.00.
-With that said, the lari has shown resilience over the past two years, steadily rising in value from its 2020 lows of 3.50 per USD.
+With that said, the lari has shown resilience over the past five years, steadily rising in value from its 2020 lows of 3.50 per USD.

 Georgians commonly hold currencies besides the lari, and most major banks maintain USD and EUR deposit accounts.
 Compared to either currency’s respective home market, banks in Georgia will also pay you a higher interest rate.